 Elimination results: are announced in a pdf file on this website's home page in the download section and in the Facebook group plus a notification is sent by individual email to the top 3 place winners of each division.

 LIVE SHOW: This is the grand championship finals online for the Virtual World Tournament.
 Winners compete for the title, Cash and Prizes.
-Streaming World-wide.
+Streaming Worldwide.
 There is NO CHARGE for competition in the LIVE SHOW finals.
-A link will be posted in November 2021.
+A link will be posted in November 2022.

 Awards and Prizes: will be sent by airmail following the finals event.
 Cash prize will be sent electronically to the bank account you specify after being declared winner.
 A certificate of the World Title will be sent electronically by email.
 Specific competition directions will be given to the winners before the final competition.
 You must be available on the finals date and time to perform by logging into the live video platform from your location.
 Late appearances will be disqualified.
 This will be a certified world title by our sanctioning organizations.